+Can you smoke heroin?
 The simple answer is yes.
 Heroin is a semi-synthetic drug from the opium poppy that comes in either white powder form, which is injected or snorted, or as thick, black tar, which is smoked.
-It is highly addictive and just one use of it can lead to extreme situations such as chemical dependency or overdose.
+It is highly addictive and just one use of it can lead to extreme situations such as chemical dependency or heroin overdose.

 No matter how a person ingests heroin, the effects are the same.
 One method is no less addictive than the other.
 It creates a strong hold on the central nervous system and chemically speaking, works in the same ways as endorphins or the body’s natural painkillers.

-Injection is the quickest way to feel high and occurs within 10 seconds, while smoking takes longer to take effect at 10 to 15 minutes of ingesting.
-Drug abusers who smoke heroin call it “chasing the dragon” and use a sheet of aluminum foil and a straw to ingest it.
+Injection is the quickest way to feel high and occurs within 10 seconds, while heroin smoking takes longer to take effect at 10 to 15 minutes of ingesting.
+Drug abusers who smoke heroin call it “chasing the dragon” and use a drug paraphernalia such as a sheet of aluminum foil and a straw to ingest it.

-A person holds a straw in his or her mouth, sparks a lighter underneath the foil to melt the heroin, which then produces a white smoke that can be inhaled.
+A person holds a straw in his or her mouth, sparks a lighter underneath the foil to melt the heroin powder, which then produces a white smoke that can be inhaled.
 Finding foil sheets with burn marks can be a sign someone is smoking heroin.

 Why do some users prefer to smoke heroin versus injecting it?
-The effects of both methods are the same, but smoking the drug produces less trace of it in the blood.
+The effects of both methods are the same, but inhaling heroin produces less trace of it in the blood.
 Users who smoke heroin perceive it as a less harmful way to ingest it rather than injecting it, which is partially true.

 When a person uses a needle to inject a drug, he or she carries the risk of contracting infectious diseases such as HIV/AIDS and hepatitis.
 Needle sharing is common among drug users and smoking helps alleviate the fears people have with needles and the dangers associated with them.

 However, smoking heroin isn’t any less harmful to the body and still comes with its own side effects and risks.
-Smoking is no less dangerous and can cause long-term health issues including lung damage and an increase of respiratory diseases such as bronchitis or pneumonia.
+Heroin smoking is no less dangerous and can cause long-term health issues including lung damage and an increase of respiratory diseases such as bronchitis or pneumonia.

 Smoking heroin can also cause damage to other organs including the brain, liver, heart, and kidneys.
 The only thing a person avoids when ingesting heroin through smoking rather than injecting is the use of needles.